-protocol=imap; type=store; class=com.sun.mail.imap.IMAPStore; vendor=Sun Microsystems, Inc; protocol=smtp; type=transport; class=com.sun.mail.smtp.SMTPTransport; javamail.address.map & javamail.default.address.map
+''' protocol=imap; type=store;class=com.sun.mail.imap.IMAPStore;vendor=SunMicrosystems,Inc; protocol=smtp; type=transport; class=com.sun.mail.smtp.SMTPTransport; '''

-These resource files map transport address types to the transport protocol.
-(Recall that the javax.mail.Address.getType() method returns the address type.
-The javamail.providers file maps the transport type to the actual procotol implementation.
+5.1.1.2 javamail.address.map and javamail.default.address.map maps the transport type to the protocol.
 The file format is a series of name-value pairs.
-Each key name must correspond to an address type that is currently installed on the system; there must be an entry for each javax.mail.Address implementation that is present For example, javax.mail.internet.InternetAddress.getType() returns rfc822.
-Each referenced protocol must be installed on the system.
-For the case of news, the client must install a Transport provider supporting the nntp protocol.
+Each key name should correspond to an address type that is currently installed on the system; there should also be an entry for each javax.mail.Address implementation that is present if it is to be used.
+For example, javax.mail.internet.InternetAddress.getType() returns rfc822.
+Each referenced protocol should be installed on the system.
+For the case of news below, the client should install a Transport provider supporting the nntp protocol.